A scientist, writer, audiophile, and smartphone addict, Will Apse loves writing articles on a variety of subjects.

 Pre-Raphaelite Conceptions of Medieval Women

 God Speed! (above) is a typical, idealized image of courtly love from the period.
-The mixture of piety and decorum can be seen as part of the backlash against the reeking factories and riotous gin shops of Victorian England.
+The mixture of piety and decorum can be seen as part of the backlash against Victorian England's reeking factories and riotous gin shops.

 Victorians were fond of moral instruction.
-Tristan and Isolde is an old and tragic story of adulterous love that has both titillated and instructed many generations of educated Europeans.
+The tale of Tristan and Isolde is an old and tragic story of adulterous love that has both titillated and instructed many generations of educated Europeans.

 In the painting by Edmund Leighton (shown above), Isolde is not protected from 'disgrace' by the cross on her bag or the embroidery of an angel that she appears to be working on.